-We undertook community engagement on what is important for future growth.
+We undertook community engagement in early 2022 on what is important for future growth.

 From this engagement, we've identified key themes that are important to our communities.

 Each theme is explained in more detail in Section 2 of this plan.